scriptscrypt/WorkingNodejsAuth/Readme.md

 ## Working nodejs authentication server

-This is handpicked, working curated code for user authentication using nodejs with minimum possible code.
+This is a handpicked, working, curated code for user authentication using nodejs with minimum possible code.

 ## Technologies used